scalawithcats/scala-with-cats/src/pages/functors/cats.md

 Sometimes we need to inject dependencies into our instances.
-For example, if we had to define a custom `Functor` for `Future` (another hypothetical example---Cats provides one in `cats.instances.future`) we would need to account for the implicit `ExecutionContext` parameter on `future.map`.
+For example, if we had to define a custom `Functor` for `Future` (another hypothetical example---Cats provides one in `cats.instances.future`) we would need to account for the using clause `ExecutionContext` parameter on `future.map`.
 We can't add extra parameters to `functor.map` so we have to account for the dependency when we create the instance: